danielabar/meblog/src/markdown/rails-dependent-destroy.md

 The answer, as in nearly all things tech is... it depends.
 Firstly, it depends on the business and/or legal requirements of the application.
 Which models need to be removed?
 For example, should a customer be able to click a button to remove their account?
 If so, what should happen to all other models that may refer to this customer record?
 For an e-commerce or SaaS application, the customer's shipping addresses and payment methods should probably be removed which would be a good use case for `has_many :shipping_addresses, dependent: :destroy` option on the Customer model.

-But what about the customer's orders, would that affect accounting systems?
-Or any product reviews the customer may have written?
-Maybe this is a good use case for allowing nullable foreign keys.
+But what about the customer's orders, would removing those affect reporting and financial systems?
+How about any product reviews the customer may have written?
+This might be a good use case for allowing nullable foreign keys.
 All these questions need to be answered.

-Some other factors to consider include:
-* Choose the least surprising option.
-For example, the combination of `belongs_to: :destroy` and `has_many: :nullify` results in siblings having their foreign key references set to nil when one is destroyed.
-(TOOD: Scenario 9 example of destroying a book also removed siblings is surprising, having removal behave differently when there is only one vs many is surprising)
+Another factor to consider is the [principle of least surprise](https://en.wikipedia.org/wiki/Principle_of_least_astonishment).
+For example, the combination of `dependent: :destroy` on the belongs_to side and `dependent: :nullify` on the has_many side results in siblings having their foreign key references set to nil when one of them is destroyed.
+We saw this in Scenario 9 where having nullify on the has_many side causes the `belongs_to: :destroy` to go from a book, up to its author for removal, and then back to all the other books to nullify their author_id foreign keys.

-* Consistent referential integrity (TODO: option that sometimes leaves null FK and sometimes populated FK for entity that has been removed is confusing, especially if you run SQL reports outside of Rails/ActiveREcord)
-* Try to avoid having combinations of dependent options on each side of the relationship, that make that option behave differently than if it were used alone because this is difficult to reason about.
-(TODO: Maybe this is the same as the least surprising point)
+We also encountered surprising results in Scenario 8, with the combination of `dependent: :destroy` on belongs_to and `dependent :delete_all` on has_many.
+In this case, removing a book that belongs to an author that has other books resulted in all of these books being removed.
+I would avoid combinations of options that produce surprising results.

+Another thing to consider is consistency.
+It's one thing to allow nullable foreign keys, but in Scenario 14, the combination of `belongs_to: :delete` and `has_many: :nullify` can result in books referencing an author that no longer exists.
+That is, their foreign key is not null, but invalid.
+Although ActiveRecord can handle this by simply returning `nil` when referencing `book.author`, it could result in inconsistencies if using direct SQL statements for a reporting system.

+Lastly, consider the advice in the Rails Guides, specifically the warning not to use `dependent: :destroy` on the `belongs_to` side of a one-to-many relationship due to possibility of orphan records.
+We tried this in Scenario 6.
+It did not result in orphan records but trying to remove a book belonging to an author that had other books failed on a foreign key constraint.
+In this case ActiveRecord prevents orphan records, but will result in more complex code that needs to handle some entities can be removed and some cannot due to how many other entities their parent has.

+A final thing to be aware of is when using any of the dependent options to affect related entities, this behaviour only kicks in when invoking the `destroy` or `destroy!` methods on the model instance.
+The `delete` method only invokes direct SQL on the model on which it is called and does not attempt to affect any of its relationships.

 ## Conclusion